Can I Claim My Abdominoplasty on Medicare?

 - Some patients then apply for early release of superannuation

-Tip: “fully covered” from an insurance fund rarely means ‘completely covered’.
+Tip: “Fully covered” from an insurance fund rarely means ‘completely covered’ – there will be a GAP.

 Permanent Abdominal Bulge and Diastasis Recti After Pregnancy

-You’re not alone.
-Up to 2 in 3 women, potentially nearly all women, have separated abdominal muscles and chronic belly bulges after pregnancy.
+Up to 2 in 3 women, potentially nearly all women, have separated abdominal muscles.
 Exercise and nutrition are a good start to getting your body back in shape.
 But if the muscles of your abdomen are torn and remain separate at 12 months after pregnancy, diastasis recti will often require surgical correction.
 It is not likely to resolve further on its own accord.

 Patients need to be aware the Medicare coding system is in a state of review and change.
-Read the ASAPS research indicating functional benefits of abdominoplasty after pregnancy, and their call for government to change abdominoplasty surgery coverage for women’s health improvements after pregnancy.
+Read the ASAPS research indicating the functional benefits of abdominoplasty after pregnancy, and their call for the government to change abdominoplasty surgery coverage for women’s health after pregnancy.

 Medicare Rebate & Health Fund Eligibility